 What is a Forest School?

-The Forest School concept is one in which children experience gregular and repeated access to the same natural space, as well as emergent, experiential, inquiry-based, play-based, and place-based learningh (MacEachren, 2013).
+The Forest School concept is one in which children experience “regular and repeated access to the same natural space, as well as emergent, experiential, inquiry-based, play-based, and place-based learning” (MacEachren, 2013).
 The defining feature of this type of nature-based education program is that children are provided with opportunities to build an on-going relationship with the land, to a dedicated educator, to one another, and to themselves through this unique educational approach.
-For more information on Forest and Nature Schools please visit http://childnature.ca/forest-school-canada.

 Where will the programming take place?